Pigs crammed together in a tiny cage in factory farming

 Have you ever wondered why we treat some animals as our friends and others as food?

-It is already proven that animals are sentient beings, meaning they are responsive to, or conscious of sense impressions and feel pain.
-Farm animals, which are often undervalued, can be in distress and show signs of fear and emotions too, just as we do, as well as other more commonly favoured animals.
-So, why are we eating them?
+It is proven that animals are sentient beings, meaning they are responsive to, or conscious of, sense impressions and feel pain.
+Farm animals, which are often undervalued, can be in distress and show signs of fear and emotions, too, just as we do, as well as other more commonly favoured animals.

-In our society, eating these animals is the norm.
-Farmed animals, such as cows, pigs and chickens are often not seen as animals in our daily lives, but as food.
-Especially in highly processed products such as sausages, burgers or schnitzel, the relationship to animals is removed so much from the marketing process, that it becomes easy for people to not think of the origin of the food.
+However, in many societies, eating these animals is the norm.
+Farmed animals such as cows, pigs and chickens are often not seen as sentient beings in our daily lives, but as food.
+Especially in highly processed products such as sausages, burgers or schnitzel, the relationship to animals is removed so much from the marketing process that it becomes easy for people to not think of the origin of the food.

 It has become natural for many to continue doing so without being aware of the impact it has on the animals, the climate or even our health.